WHAT IS HENNA?

 Natural henna cones

-Natural henna cones contain only henna powder, a liquid and an essential oil.
-The shelf life of these types of henna cones is very short, especially in warm climates.
+Natural henna cones contain only henna powder, a liquid and essential oils.
 Natural henna cones produce a rich red-brown stain which can darken in the days after it is first applied.
 This colour is referred to as traditional colour.
 It takes a little while for the colour to fully mature.

 Fast colour / instant henna cones

 Fast colour henna cones are essentially dye and contain chemicals.
 They are referred to as henna cones because they have similar results and resemble traditional henna cones.
+However, they generally do not contain henna.
+The name is simply to indicate that they produce similar results like henna cones.
 Those with sensitive skin or those who have an allergy to chemicals should avoid such cones.
 Fast colour cones allow the full colour to show within minutes rather than having to wait for the colour to mature, as is the case with natural henna cones.
 Fast colour cones have a variety of colours, the most popular of which is black.
 There are also brownish colours.

 It is, therefore, always recommended to conduct a small skin test to see if you react to the dye.